Zekfad/fetch_api/README.md

 ## Some notes about `fetch` and `Request`

-`fetch` and `Request` have same options but different semantics, e.g. `fetch`'s default mode is `no-cors` while `Request` is `cors`.
-Therefore options objects for this function and constructor made as different classes.
+`fetch` and `Request` have same options but different semantics, e.g. `fetch`'s default mode is `no-cors` while `Request`'s `cors`.
+Therefore options objects for `fetch` function and `Request` constructor made as different extension types, although they are interchangeable and both inherited from `RequestInit`.

 For more info about that read [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).